ubhacking/ubhacking.github.io/README.md

 # ubhacking.github.io

 Website is built using Bootstrap.
+You can view the most recent version under "hackathon".
 Index is up and running aside from some minor fixes.